petersplugins/twentysixteen-404page-native-demo/README.md

 - create a custom 404 error page
 - try to access a non existing page

+## How it wokrs

+The Child Theme forces WordPress to not use the 404.php in cases of a 404 error but to use the single.php.
+The single.php was adjusted accordingly to handle 404 errors.

 ## Further Reading

 For more information see the [404page Plugin Doc](http://petersplugins.com/docs/404page/)